satanic/Tiktok-AutoClaimer/README.md

 1. pip install threading

 Future Updates:
-1. Will add the choice of using proxys
-2. Autogenerate checking sid
+1. Autogenerate checking sid
-3. Fix Error that states the autoclaim failed when it actually didnt
+2. Fix Error that states the autoclaim failed when it actually didnt

 Ratelimits